KareemD123/React-Trading-App/README.md

 # Trading Frontend Application

-This project is under development.
-Since this project follows the GitFlow, the final work will be merged to the master branch after Team Code Team.
+This project is the skeleton source code for the React Front End Trading App